aditi-bhaskar/multiturn-20q/README.md

 ### Important Notes

 The following can be run from inside the `collab-llm` folder.
 Do not run these scripts unless you have set up the remote hf dataset/model to be your own dataset/model!
-Otherwise it will overwrite my stuff.
+It will not push anywhere unless you have permission.
 You will also need to export your `export OPENAI_API_KEY=sk-proj-XXXXXX` and your hugging face cli `export HF_TOKEN=hf_XXXX` + `huggingface-cli login`.

 ---

+## Relevant scripts

 ### Generate data (see `generate_conv_dpo_20q.sh` / `.py`)

 `./scripts/generate_conv_dpo_20q.sh`

----

 ### Push to hf

 `python3 scripts/20q_combine_jsons_and_push_to_hf.py`

----

 ### Run train

 `./scripts/dpo_train_offline_20q.sh`

----

 ### Run evals